Crime and Punishment (2002 TV series)

-Crime and Punishment is a two-part British television crime drama series, based upon the 1866 novel of the same name by Fyodor Dostoyevsky, that first broadcast on BBC2 on 12 February 2002.
+Crime and Punishment is a two-part British television crime drama series based upon the 1866 novel of the same name by Fyodor Dostoevsky, which first broadcast on BBC2 on 12 February 2002.
 The novel was adapted for television by playwright Tony Marchant, and was directed by Julian Jarrold.

 John Simm stars as Rodya Raskolnikov, a former student who plans the murder of a pawnbroker to alleviate his financial problems, but also as an existential exercise, feeling himself able to commit such acts without guilt, remorse or justification.
 The series was broadcast over two consecutive nights, airing in the 9:00-10:30pm slot.
 The series was released on DVD on 25 August 2008, via 2|Entertain.

 Production

 The series was filmed in St. Petersburg.
 Simm said of his role as Raskolnikov; "The hard job for me is to make the viewer understand why Raskolnikov kills.
 But that is helped by seeing the place that he has to live in, it was absolutely disgusting.
 He is a very intelligent guy, who is slowly driven to madness by the things he sees around him."